Constitution & Rules

 A quorum at committee meetings shall be five.

-- Duties of the Committee: To transact all business of the club; to interpret its constitution and rules; to regulate expenditure; and to decide any question not provided for in the Constitution and Rules.
-Any committee member who fails to attend three consecutive meetings without prior apology shall be deemed to have resigned from the committee.
+- Duties of the Committee: To transact all business of the club; to interpret its Constitution and Policies; to regulate expenditure; and to decide any question not provided for in the Constitution, Policies and Guidelines.
 If a committee member resigns, the committee has the authority to appoint a replacement.
 The committee may, at its discretion, call an Extraordinary General Meeting to deal with matters it does not feel competent to resolve.

 - Annual General Meeting: An Annual General Meeting (AGM) shall be held as soon after October 1st as practicable, the date and venue to be determined by the Secretary, in consultation with the committee.
 The agenda shall be circulated to all members two weeks before the meeting.
 The business of the meeting shall include: